-Enter: this Healthy High Protein Grain Free Granola!
+Enter: this Healthy High Protein Gluten Free Granola!
 With the spices, coconut and roasted flavor from the oven, I promise you – you won’t be missing the sugar!

 I made it grain free because I don’t eat a ton of grains in my diet, so experimented here with what the outcome would be with a whole lotta nuts and seeds instead.
 I loved the result!
 It’s perfect on top of chia pudding, overnight oats, a smoothie bowl or on its own for a snack.

 Have you ever made your own granola?
 I can’t believe it took me so many years to make my own!
 For some reason it sounded intimidating, but I assure you – it’s really easy and, as a major bonus, will make your house smell like a fresh bakery. 🙂

 This recipe makes a huge batch – it will cover your entire large baking sheet.
 When I was recently living in Hawaii with my brother and sister, we went through this stuff quite quickly, which is why I’d make it in large batches (and it lasts a couple weeks if you keep it in a sealed container).
 If you’re making this for just a couple of people, you may want to halve the recipe given it makes so much.
 It’s a dense food so I recommend about 1/4 cup for the serving size, which still has about 5 grams of protein!

 You can also use this recipe as a template or guide, substituting whatever you’d like.
 For example, you can substitute cashews, macadamia nuts or brazil nuts; you can add less or more of any of the ingredients; or play with the spices to get different flavors; you can add in maple syrup, coconut sugar, date syrup or other sweetener of your choice if you do want to kick the sweetness up a notch.
 The combinations are really endless!

 - Healthy High Protein Banana Nut Bread (Vegan, Gluten Free, Refined Sugar Free)